HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     }
 ```

-Usually the `reduce` element will form another iterable data, and then we can nest `iterate` and other elements to perform subsequent actions.
+Usually `reduce` element will form another iterable data, and then we can nest `iterate` and other elements to perform subsequent actions.
 For example, the following HVML code snippet:

 ```hvml
      <div id="the-user-statistics">